The Best Magnetic Shower Curtains (2026)

 The Competition

-The Dynamene White Fabric Shower Curtain ($15.98) is a perfectly reasonable mid-priced standalone, but its 22-review history is thin next to the thousands behind the eachope and Aiyufeng curtains, and white is the highest-maintenance color in a wet room.
+The Dynamene White Fabric Shower Curtain ($15.98) is a reasonable mid-priced standalone, but its 22-review history is thin next to the thousands behind the eachope and Aiyufeng curtains, and white is the highest-maintenance color in a wet room.
 It stays in the lineup as an also-great for anyone set on a clean white look, yet the grey Aiyufeng delivers a longer record and easier upkeep for less money.

 Among the picks that resist billowing through weight rather than magnets, the eachope Long ($32.39) is the priciest, and its cheaper linen-look sibling matches it on rating for nearly three dollars less, which is why the Long sits a notch below despite its category-best 4.8 stars.
-The only curtain here with actual magnets, the Powerful Anti-Billowing ($27.95), nearly earned a higher spot on the strength of its 1,306 reviews; we held it back because its magnets need a metal tub edge to shine and most bathrooms do not need to pay that premium when a weighted hem already does the job.
+The one curtain here with real magnets, the Powerful Anti-Billowing ($27.95), nearly earned a higher spot on the strength of its 1,306 reviews; we held it back because its magnets need a metal tub edge to shine and most bathrooms do not need to pay that premium when a weighted hem already does the job.

 Frequently Asked Questions